LukasAbraham/2d-fighting-game/README.md

 <h1>How to play?</h1>
 <ul>
   <li>Live demo: <a href="https://xthanh-2d-fighting-game.netlify.app"> 2D-fighting-game </a></li>
+  <li>Caution: The live demo is slow to respond due to the large size of this repository.</li>
   <li>First player buttons: Choose your character using your mouse and submit your choice by pressing 'Space'
   <ul>
     <li> A: go left </li>